New $200+ million theme park planned in metro Atlanta; neighbors not amused

 The development, named “Big Poplar 2,” is still in the early stages and requires approval from state and local officials.

-Channel 2’s Tom Regan is live in Coweta County for Channel 2 Action News at 6:00.
+Channel 2’s Tom Regan was live in Coweta County for Channel 2 Action News at 6:00.

 People who live in a neighborhood less than a mile from the site aren’t looking forward living near an amusement park.